If I Can Dream: Compilations

 The song appeared in many Presley compilations, of which many are related to the '68 Comeback Special or Inspirational collections.
 Sony BMG remastered the song in 2004.
 The song is referred to as stereo mix (as opposed to the 2004 remaster honorific) in '68 Comeback Special releases after 2004.
-Other compilations, such as Platinum: A Life In Music, include alternative takes on the song less polished than the official takes.
+Other compilations, such as Platinum: A Life in Music, include alternative takes on the song less polished than the official takes.
 For instance, the background vocalists are not present in most of these takes, specifically with "If I Can Dream".
 According to unsubstantiated rumors, Presley nailed the perfect take after the backing vocalists left the studio.
+In 2015, an orchestrated version was released on the album of the same name.